4 Jun 2022

 Hamnet (by Maggie O'Farrell)

-I had never read anything by Maggie O’Farrell, but her novel ‘Hamnet’ was allocated for this month’s reading group, so I was very pleased to spot it at a church book sale a couple of months ago.
-The blurb on the back makes it clear that the novel is about William Shakespeare and his family, and if I hadn’t read the blurb it’s explained in a brief note at the front of the book.
+I had never read anything by Maggie O’Farrell, but her novel ‘Hamnet’ was allocated for this month’s reading group.
+I would have downloaded it on my Kindle, but I was very pleased to spot a paperback edition at a church book sale a couple of months ago.
+The blurb on the back makes it clear that the novel is about William Shakespeare and his family.
+This is explained, too, in a brief note at the front of the book.
 It’s also mentioned in the blurb that 11-year-old Hamnet is not going to survive.

 So I wasn’t really sure what to expect, since the plot of the story appeared to have been given without my even opening the book.
-It’s not a short novel - over 350 pages - but we meet Hamnet in chapter one, hurrying around his home and neighbourhood desperate to find an adult, because his twin sister Judith is sick.
-She has the bubonic plague which is ravaging European cities in this period, and although it’s not yet rampant in Stratford, where they live, we learn much later in the book how it reached them.
+It’s not a short novel - over 350 pages - but we meet Hamnet in chapter one, hurrying around his home and neighbourhood.
+He is desperate to find an adult, because his twin sister Judith is sick.
+She has the bubonic plague which is ravaging European cities in this period.
+Although it’s not yet rampant in Stratford, where they live, we learn much later in the book how it reached them.

 However the plot follows two different time periods so it’s not just a long drawn-out week while Hamnet becomes sick.
 As well as this story, there’s a backstory, beginning when his mother Agnes and his father have not yet met.
 His father - who is not in fact named through the whole novel - lives with his parents and siblings, often abused verbally and physically by his father John because he’s a bit of a dreamer.
 John makes gloves but his son is an academic, and mainly works as a tutor.